rjp0i/rjp0i.github.io/intro.Fall2019.md

 ## How to compare revisions
 * Visit URL of this form (replacing $USER, $REPO, $REV_A and $REV_B) https://github.com/$USER/$REPO/compare/$REV_A...$REV_B
-* $REV_A and B are the commit hashes for the versions you want o compare.
+* $REV_A and B are the commit hashes for the versions you want to compare.
 You can get these by examining the Commit history of a file on Github

 # Ways to Practice
 1. Write some code